-FOSDEM is billed as “Europe’s largest meeting of Free and Open Source Software Developers”.
-Unlike most other conferences, it’s completely free to attend and has no pre-registration or ticket requirement.
+But what makes this conference really unique, is that it’s completely free to attend and has no pre-registration or ticket requirement.

 FOSDEM is unique as you can literally just walk off the street into the venue and straight into a talk from leading open source developers – without registering in advance.
 It almost feels like a bunch of smaller conferences all happening at the same time but in the same venue; you’re free to move between them as you wish.

-The conference schedule is split into devrooms: independent streams of content managed by their respective communities and planned well in advance of the conference.
+The bulk of the activities take place in devrooms: independent streams of content managed by their respective communities and planned well in advance of the conference.

 Each devroom will have an assigned physical location, plus a schedule listed on the app/website.
 Some devrooms will only run on either Saturday or Sunday, while other larger ones may run for both days.